hfcs/self_setting_popper/README.md

 ### Popper
   * Assemble servo driver board:
-    * Input signal -> RJ45 Brown pin 8: Solder directly on board, or solider a jumper wire and plug into jumper socker on the RJ45 wire.
+    * Input signal -> RJ45 Brown pin 8: Solder to cathode of diode
+    * Diode anode : Solder directly on board, or solider a jumper wire and plug into jumper socker on the RJ45 wire.
     * Ground/- -> RJ45 Brown-White pin 7: Solder directly on board, or solider a jumper wire and plug into jumper socker on the RJ45 wire.
     * Output Signal -> Servo Signal (Yellow) : plug in pin on the board into header socket.
     * Output + -> Servo + : plug in pin on the board into header socket.